DorianMood/researches/week-5/LS1906205 weekly report.md

 In computer vision there is a problem in field of action recognition.
 Action recognition can be seen as a problem of graph classification [@cheng_skeleton-based_2020].
 We represent objects as a graphs and construct a representations for nodes.
 Then having both node features and connection information we can apply graph convolution in kind of special way.

+One of the first things we come up with thinking about graphs in real life is traffic system.
+Of course, road map really tidy lays on graph structure, so we can make use of all the graph methods on it.
+There are several approaches to traffic modeling.
+Statistics-based models, are few of them can still be quite powerful.
+Machine learning approaches, however, outperform them and with the significant growth of computational power during the last decade, machine learning models can now express a great power on traffic data.
+Authors purpose to use graph convolution [@cui_traffic_2020], it need to be localized due to natural road structure, where only neighboring nodes affect state of current node.
+They outperformed existing methods on real data of Seattle are traffic data.

 # 1. ATPGNN: Reconstruction of Neighborhood in Graph Neural Networks With Attention-Based Topological Patterns

 First let me show their architecture [@fig:atpgnn_architecture].
 Knowing general idea it would be easier to explain all the deep concepts.